 Also, ask yourself these questions to guide you:

 - What sources of income will you have?
 Will your income strictly come from retirement savings that have tax consequences?
 Do you have other investments, pensions, or Social Security income that you can take into account?
 During the times that you have ‘other’ income coming in, you may only need 4% from your retirement savings.
-But if you retire early, you may need more to compensate you until your ‘other income’ begins.
+But if you retire early, you may need more until your ‘other income’ begins.

 - How close are you to the age of 70 ½?
 This is a pivotal age when it comes to retirement income because the IRS requires you to take Required Minimum Distributions once you hit this age.
 How much you must withdraw depends on several factors including the age of your spouse.
 Most people will have to withdraw much more than 4%, though, in order to avoid tax penalties.